DWS-2025/project-taskmanager-new/README.md

 ## 🧪 Postman Collection

-We include a Postman collection to test the REST API of this project.
+It's included a Postman collection to test the REST API of this project.

-- File: src/main/resources/postman/taskmanager_collections.zip
+- File: src/main/resources/postman/RestControllers.postman_collection.zip

-> The collection includes examples of entities such as tasks, users, etc.
+> You have to set the cookies like JWT, and specify fields like "challenge" when submitting forms